vegaøyan world heritage

 Today, the island landscape is a living testimony to the life and work of the people of the archipelago along an extremely harsh coast.
 Here we find fishing villages and ocean farms, where buildings and traces in the landscape tell the story of people's conditions and activities.
 Nature has shaped people, and people have shaped nature in a unique interaction.

-In the 60s, 70s and 80s, the islands were abandoned.
-Houses, eider architecture and cultural landscapes fell into disrepair.
-World Heritage status has led to more and more houses being restored, eider architecture being rebuilt and old cultural land being put back into use.
-Farmers from Vega and the neighboring municipalities are now grazing an increasing number of sheep and cattle in the world heritage area.
-Today, around 60 islands in the World Heritage Site are grazed by cattle and sheep.
-These are mainly the islands north and west of Vega.
-Several of the rams, such as Skjærvær, Hysvær, Søla, Kilvær, Lånan, Rognan, Omnøy and Skogsholmen, are also mowed.
+In the 60s, 70s and 80s, the the islands vacated.
+Houses, eider architecture and cultural landscape fell into disrepair.
+The World Heritage status has led to more and more houses being restored, eider architecture being restored and old cultural land being brought back into use.
+Farmers from Vega and neighboring municipalities are now grazing an increasing number of sheep and cattle in the World Heritage area.
+Today, around 60 islands in the World Heritage Area of cattle and sheep.
+This is mainly the islands north and west of Vega.
+In several of the rams, which Skjærvær , Hysvær , Søla , Kilvær , Lånan , Rognan, Omnøy and Skogsholmen is it also operated traditional haymaking .

-Overgrowth due to lack of grazing and mowing is the main challenge.
-Activity must be recreated and maintained to safeguard the island's cultural landscape.
-The Vegaøyan World Heritage Foundation, Vega municipality and the Vega conservation area board are contributing grants to the conservation work.
-Around 1,000 islands have been mapped for vegetation and management plans have been drawn up for 10-12 islands.
+Overgrowth due to lack of grazing and traditional haymaking is the main challenge.
+Activity must be recreated and maintained to secure the cultural landscape of the island.
+The Vegaøyan World Heritage Foundation, Vega Municipality and Vega Protected Area Board contributes with subsidies to the maintenance work.
+Around 1000 islands vegetation has been mapped and management plans have been made for 10 – 12 islands .